bitburner-official/bitburner-src/src/Documentation/ui/doc/basic/scripts.md

 how many times these function calls would be made while the game is offline.

-Also, note that because of the way the javascript engine works, whenever you reload or re-open the game all of the scripts that you are running will start running from the BEGINNING of the code.
+Also, note that because of the way the JavaScript engine works, whenever you reload or re-open the game all of the scripts that you are running will start running from the BEGINNING of the code.
 The game does not keep track of where exactly the execution of a script is when it saves/loads.